ChemCryst/crystals/newdocs/interface/menus.rst

 Add Hydrogen Manually
 ^^^^^^^^^^^^^^^^^^^^^
 A pop-up window permits  the user to select from a number of common situations.
-The user has to select (using the graphical window) 1, 2 or 3 adjacent atoms to the pivot atom.
-If the pivot is not a carbon, the user can input a non-standard distance.
+The user has to select (using the graphical window) 1, 2 or 3 atoms adjacent to the pivot atom.
+The user can select pivot atoms which are not carbon and input a non-standard distance.
 This enables the user to place a  non-hydrogen atom into a structure, by first pretending it is hydrogen, and then re-naming it.
 |br|\